hamishll/hamishl/_posts/2018-05-01-bp-pro-exam-notes.md

 ---
-title: Blue Prism Professional Dev - Exam Notes
+title: Blue Prism Prof. Dev
 layout: post
-author: Hamish Leith
+author:
 cover: null.png
 date: 2019-01-04 12:00:00
 topic: posts
 size:
-score: 10
+score: 0
 ---

 # Best Practice

 1. Objects
    - Naming convention: _{App Name} - {Screen Name}_
    - You can never have too many objects, only too few.
 Advantages: - App Modeller is smaller and less prone to error - A running process consumes only the actions it requires - Many developers can work concurrently - Changes to object layer have less downstream risk
    - Stage design: - Always begin with element wait stage, tHis should always throw exception on timeout - Perform action - Wait for change; don't use arbitrary waits - Do not call published actions within the action - Do not make business decisions in the object - Provide descriptions to inputs/outputs, this improves quality of the automatically generated documentation - Store globals on the **Initialise** page - App Model naming convention: \*{Element Type} - {Element Name} - Delete customer confidential, and environment specific attributes